Anomalous Higgs oscillations mediated by Berry curvature and quantum metric

 The poles in \eqref{deltatilde} contain the information about the collective modes of the superconductor.
-As functions of the parameters $U$, $\nu$, and $n_\phi$, they are given by: $\Omega_1=Un_\phi/3$, $\Omega_2=U\sqrt{1+(1-2\nu)^2}$, and $\Omega_3=Un_\phi$.
+They are given by: $\Omega_1=Un_\phi/3$, $\Omega_2=U\sqrt{1+(1-2\nu)^2}$, and $\Omega_3=Un_\phi$.
 The fourth pole $\Omega_4=2\Omega$ is due to the driving field.
 The resonance occurs when this driving frequency coincides with one of the collective modes.
-The quasiparticle gap is $2\Delta_0=2Un_\phi\sqrt{\nu (1-\nu)}$.
-The first resonance $\Omega_1=Un_\phi/3$ is independent of $\nu$ and is subgap for $1/2-\sqrt{2}/3<\nu <1/2+\sqrt{2}/3$.
-Interestingly, there are filling fractions for which the second resonance is also subgap.
-As shown in Fig. \ref{fig2} (c), as $\nu$ is increased from $0.30$, the second (middle) resonance moves to the left so that there are two subgap resonances for $\nu=0.33$.
+Note that since $\epsilon$ is a non-zero constant, except for half filling, the quasiparticle gap is $\omega$ and not just $2\Delta_0$.
+Figure \ref{fig3} (c) shows the peaks in the frequency domain, which are due to $\Omega_2$ and $\Omega_3$.
+The pole $\Omega_1=Un_\phi/3$ does not contribute to the peak as the numerator in \eqref{deltatilde} vanishes at this frequency.
+As shown in the figure, as $\nu$ is increased from $0.30$, the resonance peak due to $\Omega_2$ moves to the left and becomes subgap for $\nu=0.33$.
 This behavior does not occur in conventional single-band superconductors and is peculiar to the flatband Harper-Hubbard model.
-As $\nu$ is increased further, $\Omega_1$ and $\Omega_2$ eventually merged to form a single subgap resonance, as shown in the bottom panel of Fig. \ref{fig2} (c).

 The geometric contribution to the Higgs mode for the Harper-Hubbard model is proportional to the quantum metric $G_{ij}$, which in matrix form is given by $\mathbb{G}=2\pi$ diag$(2\bar{n}+1,2\bar{n}+1)$, where $\bar{n}=0,1,2,\cdot\cdot\cdot$ labels the Landau levels \cite{Peotta2015}.
 Hence, the coupling of the external field with the quantum metric is stronger for higher Landau levels.
 Using the positive semidefiniteness property of the quantum geometric tensor, this coupling with the quantum metric is bounded from below by the Chern number $C_{\bar{n}}$ of the $\bar{n}$th band: $|2\bar{n}+1|\geq C_{\bar{n}}$ \cite{SM}.
 An analogous bound was found previously in the context of superfluid weights \cite{Peotta2015}.
-Thus the geometric strength for the Higgs mode is also lower bounded by the Chern number of the band, and is generally not small.
+Thus the geometric strength for the Higgs mode is also lower bounded by the Chern number of the band, and is generally not small.\\

+\textit{Twisted bilayer graphene --} An important application of our theory would be for the twisted bilayer graphene, which hosts superconductivity in its nearly-flat bands \cite{Cao2018}.
+The interactions responsible for the superconductivity must eventually come from real-space Hamiltonian \cite{Fidrysiak2018} which necessitates a minimal tight-binding model.
+This is furnished by the ten-band model, which faithfully captures the correct symmetries and topology of the active bands \cite{Po2019}.
+In this model, the $p_\pm$ and $p_z$ orbitals are attached to the triangular lattice; $s$ to the Kagome; and another $p_\pm$ to the honeycomb lattice.
+The band structure is shown in figure \ref{fig4} (a).